ConstantinoSchillebeeckx/Techshop-EEE-201/chapter_3/README.md

 Enough with the theory, let's take a look with a hands on example, upload the [Fade](https://github.com/ConstantinoSchillebeeckx/Techshop-EEE-201/blob/master/chapter_3/Fade.ino) sketch to your Aruino.

-The only new part in this sketch is the use of the `analogWrite()` function:
+The only new part in this sketch is the use of the `analogWrite()` function (*make sure you set the `ledPin` variable to a digital pin that support PWM such as 10 or 11*):
 ```c
 void loop() {
   analogWrite(ledPin, 0); // update analog value on ledPin